Kavita Shah: Music

 Shah has performed her music at leading festivals, concert halls and venues on six continents, including the Kennedy Center, Art Basel: Miami, Rochester Jazz Festival, San Jose Jazz Festival, Melbourne Jazz Festival, Park Avenue Armory, Blue Note, Joe's Pub, Blue Whale, Vermont Jazz Center, Philadelphia Museum of Art, the Rubin Museum of Art, and Copenhagen Jazz Festival.

 She has worked with Lionel Loueke, Sheila Jordan, Martial Solal, François Moutin, Greg Osby, Steve Wilson, Alune Wade (Senegal), and Mulatu Astatke.

 She was named “Best Graduate Jazz Vocalist” by Downbeat in 2012 and won the ASCAP Herb Alpert Young Jazz Composers Award in 2013.

 Shah's 2014 debut album, Visions, was produced by Benin-born jazz guitarist Lionel Loueke, and released on saxophonist Greg Osby's record label Inner Circle Music.
 "Visions" integrates a jazz quintet with the West African kora and Indian tabla, and includes special guests Loueke (guitar, vocals), Steve Wilson (saxophone, flute), and Rogerio Boccato (percussion).

 In 2017, Shah premiered the contemporary work "Folk Songs of Naboréa: a song-cycle for seven voices” at the Park Avenue Armory.
 The concert was named by NPR critic Nate Chinen as one of the Top 10 Performances of the year.

 In 2018, Shah released Interplay, a bass-and-voice duo album co-led by François Moutin, on Dot Time Records.
 The album features standards and originals, and includes improvisation; Moutin and Shah are joined on two tracks by pianist Martial Solal and vocalist Sheila Jordan.
 The DownBeat review of the release commented on "Moutin's dark, reedy bass acting like a dance partner to Shah's pliant, flickering vocals, which retain a tonal richness even through passages of extreme agility."
 Jazz Times also described the album as "a stellar rapport" between the duo who "are fearless in their interpretations".

+In 2019, she sang on composer Miho Hazama's "Dancer in Nowhere," which was nominated for a GRAMMY for Best Large Ensemble Jazz Album.

+After 7 years of research on the Atlantic island of São Vicente, Cape Verde, she released Cape Verdean Blues in 2023, a tribute to her idol Cesária Évora in collaboration with guitarist Bau (Cesária's former musical director) and Miroca Paris.
+The album explores traditional mornas and coladeiras from Cabo Verde.
+It was hailed by the Guardian as "gorgeous" and by the New York Times as "quietly riveting."